yua10/rock_paper_Scissors/weeks-8-9/brief_bevan.md

 <td><details>
 <summary>Pitch Requirements</summary>

-_Pitches take place on the Tuesday of Week 1._
+_Pitches take place on the Monday afternoon of Week 1._

 - Put together your own brief as a document of what you are working towards.
 This should include:
     - Problem Statement & solution